An Artificial Sky

 For added realism, I suggest “hazing” the sky a little bit.
 If you show kids a full, clear starry sky in all of its glory, and then they go home and look up at the hazy, glow-filled sky of a typical urban area, they may be able to find only a few stars, if any, and get discouraged with astronomy.
 It is a good idea to focus attention only on the brightest stars, and to this end it is helpful to fiddle with the “relative scale” and “light pollution” settings of Stellarium.
 (They are in the “Sky and Viewing Options” window.)
 You can always undo these things later to impress them with the beauty of a clear, dark, desert sky.

 Once you have your planetarium active and running, what do you do with it?
 Here are my ideas.
-In what follows, I am assuming observers in mid-Northern latitudes.
+In what follows, I am assuming that you are in mid-northern latitudes, like the United States, Europe, Korea, and Japan.
 All keyboard commands given below work on my MacBook.
 Check the help menu in Stellarium for commands on your computer.

 For a first activity, I suggest just showing tonight’s sky, identifying the constellations, finding north, etc.

-For another activity, you can show them the annual motion of the sun in the sky.
+For another activity, you can show students the annual motion of the sun in the sky.
 Start by reviewing the daily motion of the sun through the sky–an arc from East to West peaking in the South.
 Then stop the sky and set the time to noon, with the sun at its peak in the Southern sky.
-Now use the “add one solar week” or “subtract one solar week” buttons (“[" and "]” on a MacBook) to advance or retreat in time, a week at a time, quickly through the year.
+Now use the “add one solar week” or “subtract one solar week” buttons (“[” and “]” on a MacBook) to advance or retreat in time, a week at a time, quickly through the year.
 You will see the sun oscillate around the equator, high in the summer (with the peak at the summer solstice, roughly June 21), low in the winter (with a low point at the winter solstice, roughly December 21), and cross the equator at the two equinoxes (roughly March 21 and September 21).
 Astute observers will notice that the sun doesn’t go straight up and down, but traces out a figure-8 over the course of a year.
-This is an “analemma”, and it is due to the fact that the sun’s motion through the sky actually speeds up and slows down very slightly over the course of a year.
+This is an “analemma”, and the width of it is due to the fact that the sun’s motion through the sky actually speeds up and slows down very slightly over the course of a year.
+In some months, it is slightly ahead of where it is supposed to be at 12 O’Clock, and in some months, it is slightly behind.

 If you want to explore the subject of small planetariums further, here are some links that you might find interesting: